daolicloud/daolinet-openstack/README.md

 * Overlay network of containers is constructed without using packet encapsulation technologies such as VLAN, VXLAN, GRE, etc. This unique feature of DaoliNet not only greatly saves server resource, just as Docker saves server resource without using hypervisors, but also more importantly simplifies cloud management: an overlay network of containers can be constructed in user-mode and hot-plug manner, can span over different Docker hosts, datacenters, or even behind different firewalls, irrespective of locations of the containers.

-* Pure software implementation, completely distributed over any underlying physical network, high avalability by plug-and-play adding redundant and network-knowledge-less servers.
+* Pure software implementation, with high availability distribution over any underlying physical network, and plug-and-play easy adding servers to the resource pool.

 **Checkout our website**:  http://www.daolicloud.com